 The first category is money avoiders who view money negatively with fear and anxiety.
-These may include beliefs that money is the root of all evil and wealthy people are greedy.
-This belief creates conflict between the negative view of money and the desire for a better life that money affords.Money avoiders may often find it challenging to set financial and life goals along with creating and sticking to a budget.
+These may include beliefs that money is the root of all evil, and wealthy people are greedy.
+This belief creates conflict between the negative view of money and the desire for a better life that money affords.Money avoiders may often find it challenging to set financial and life goals and create and stick to a budget.

 2. Money Worshippers

-With money worshippers, this second script leads to a belief that money solves all problems and that happiness can be bought.
+With money worshippers, this group believes that money solves all problems and money can buy happiness.
 It’s often associated with the idea that only money can make things better in life–more money equals more happiness.
-With worshippers, money is seen as scarce and is the priority over everything else including health, family, and social relationships.
+With worshippers, money is seen as scarce and prioritized everything else, including health, family, and social relationships.
 Themoney worship script can lead to work-life imbalances, compulsive spending, and hoarding behaviors.

 3. Money Status

 The third script is money status which defines one’s self-worth by their financial net worth.
 Money status beliefs focus on buying the latest and trendiest new item.
 Money is seen as a status symbol that needs to be shown through stuff to show others their financial success.
 This can lead to overspending and living a life that isn’t reflective of actual values.
 With the money status, this belief often leads to financial dependence on others and compulsive spending problems.